aramder/aramder.github.io/about.md

 ### Hello!
 I'm Aram Dergevorkian

 I'm an Electronics Engineer at the <a href="https://www.jpl.nasa.gov/" target="_blank">Jet Propulsion Laboratory</a>.
-Since August of 2021, I have been working on the Digital Backend Electronics for the EZIE (The Electrojet Zeeman Imaging Explorer) mission MEM (Microwave Electrojet
+Since August of 2021, I have been working on the Digital Backend Electronics for the MEM (Microwave Electrojet Magnetogram) instrument for the EZIE (The Electrojet Zeeman Imaging Explorer) mission.
-Magnetogram) instrument.

 From 2016 to 2021, I had been an intern and contractor at the Jet Propulsion Laboratory, first working in the Microwave Remote Sensing Instruments group, and the PREFIRE (<a href="https://prefire.ssec.wisc.edu/" target="_blank">Polar Radiant Energy in the Far-InfraRed Experiment</a>) CubeSat instrument electronics team.
 I've mainly worked on low power instrument controllers for CubeSats/SmallSats utilizing FPGAs, softcore processors, and radhard ARMs.